konung/comfy_imprint/README.md

 - I18n ready.
 Right now has English & Russian locales.
 More  translations are welcome.
 - Fields are configurable to be displayed / not displayed and required / not required.
 - Uses your Rails apps mail configuration.
 But you can configure who should receive notifications from contact form.
-- Right now it's not coupled to tightly with CMS so you might be able to use it outside of it as well.
+- Right now it's not coupled too tightly with CMS, so you might be able to use it outside of it as well.
 At least I don't see any reason why it wouldn't work.
 - Uses HAML & SimpleForm, but it can be easily overridden in your views if you want to.
 - I use it with Rails 3 and CMS 1.8 , however it should be usable with Rails 4 and CMS 1.9 .
 I will shortly start a new project that should confirm this.
 - Uses new hash syntax, so it's Ruby > 1.9 only.
 - Modify order in which fields are rendered.
 No need for overriding the view.
 - Uses minimal styling inside views, so entirely possible to style your contact form without touching gem at all with just a few rules in your application.css .
 If you use simple_form elsewhere it will just use your simple_form styling you already setup in your app.
+- Often  Contact Us page has  address / phone information & google / yahoo / bing map.
+A proper Imprint / Impressum / Masthead page like in German-speaking countries.
+This is implemented as Location model ( to hold multiple branches if availalbe).
+You can just use a partial if you need to place it somewhere else on your site, or you can just override the view.
+- Social Contacts & special contacts that you want to display through out your website can be configures in initializer ( think links to Facebook and 1-800 number)
+- Contact categories are not implemented and are not likely to be implemented.
+(A drop down option to contact different departments.)
+It's an antifeature!
+Based on experience, customers often don't know which department they need.
+It creates an extra step for them to complete.
+Emails get routed to the wrong person / department and entropy is increased.
+It's much better to either route to a responsble person who will redirect email based on request OR send it to a group email like info@example.com where a group of people can see it.
+Also in one case all emails were routed to support@example.com which was pickup email for Redmine, which automatically create a support ticket.

 ## Upcoming Features
 #### Pull Requests are welcome!